felipedeamonteiro/conta_simples_Backend/README.md

 ## Tests

-They are not ready yet, but to run them:
+They are not completely ready yet, but to run them:
 ```
 yarn test
 ```